SBI offers special loan to LIC staff to participate in IPO

 SBI offers special loan to LIC staff to participate in IPO2 min read .
-Updated: 05 May 2022, 11:08 PM IST
+05 May 2022

 While IPOs remain open for only 3 days for public subscription, the LIC IPO has been allowed to remain open for 6 days